lit/lit.dev/packages/lit-dev-content/site/guide/templates/syntax.md

 ## Template Structure

-Lit templates must be well-formed HTML, and bindings can only occur in certain places.
+Lit templates must be well-formed HTML, and expressions can only occur in certain places.
 The templates are parsed by the browser's built-in HTML parser before any values are interpolated.

 <div class="alert alert-info">

 **Finding malformed templates.** Most cases of malformed templates are not detectable at runtime, so you won't see  warnings—just templates that don't behave as you expect.
 Fortunately, there are <a href="TODO LINK">linting tools</a> and <a href="TODO LINK">IDE plugins</a> that you can use to find issues in your templates during development.

 </div>